Can (band)

 Can (stylized in all caps) were a German experimental rock band formed in Cologne in 1968 by Holger Czukay (bass, tape editing), Irmin Schmidt (keyboards), Michael Karoli (guitar), and Jaki Liebezeit (drums).
 They featured several vocalists, including American Malcolm Mooney (1968–70) and Japanese Damo Suzuki (1970–73).
 They have been hailed as pioneers of the German krautrock scene.

 The founding members of Can came from backgrounds in avant-garde music and jazz.
-They blended elements of psychedelic rock, space rock, funk, samba and musique concrète on influential albums such as Tago Mago (1971), Ege Bamyasi (1972) and Future Days (1973).
+They blended elements of psychedelic rock, funk, samba and musique concrète on influential albums such as Tago Mago (1971), Ege Bamyasi (1972) and Future Days (1973).
 Can also had commercial success with singles such as "Spoon" (1971) and "I Want More" (1976) reaching national singles charts.
 Their work has influenced rock, post-punk, indie rock, post-rock and ambient acts.

 History

 1960s

-Can was formed in Cologne, West Germany, in 1968 by Holger Czukay (bass guitar), Irmin Schmidt (keyboards), Jaki Liebezeit (drums) and Michael Karoli (guitar).
-Czukay and Schmidt were from academic backgrounds, having been students of the composer Karlheinz Stockhausen, but were fascinated by the possibilities of rock music.
-The band initially used the name The Inner Space, sometimes abbreviated.
+Can, initially named the Inner Space, was formed in Cologne, Germany, in 1968 by Holger Czukay (bass), Irmin Schmidt (keyboard), Jaki Liebezeit (drums) and Michael Karoli (guitar).
+Czukay and Schmidt were from academic backgrounds, students of the composer Karlheinz Stockhausen, and were fascinated by the possibilities of rock and roll.
+By mid-1968, Can played their first show at an art opening at invitation of art collector Christoph Vohwinkel.
+The performance was taped, and extracts were released in January 1985 as a cassette Prehistoric Future.
+The live performance was recorded with Manni Löhe who played flute and percussion, with occasional vocals.
+In July 1968, Irmin's film industry connections delivered the group’s first commission.
+German public broadcaster ARD requested a track for 1970 film Das Millionenspiel.
+The title track featured saxophone player Gerd Dudek and appeared on The Lost Tapes compilation.